 In return for this support, productions are asked to acknowledge the TDF subsidy on the title page of the program.
 They must also repay 5 percent of any profit after recoupment, until the full amount of the subsidy is repaid.

 TDF will only consider subsidizing productions with a firm booking of two months' minimum in a proper Broadway or Off Broadway theatre (with a minimum seating capacity of 199).

-The per-ticket subsidy is similar for dance companies.
-When TDF contracts to buy up to 6,000 tickets to performances of companies approved by the TDF Dance Selection Committee for seasons in New York City, TDF then offers tickets to members at $21 (for dance engagements of at least one week in houses with 199-499 seats and tickets with a $39 minimum face value) or $29 (for engagements of at least one week in houses with 500 or more seats and tickets with $41 minimum face value), and pays companies $30 and $36, respectively.
+TDF contracts to buy up to 6,000 tickets to performances of companies that have been approved by the TDF Dance Selection Committee for seasons in New York City; TDF then offers tickets to members at $17 or $21 (for dance engagements of at least one week in houses with 199-499 seats and tickets with a $35 or $39 minimum face value respectively) or $31 (for engagements of at least one week in houses with 500 or more seats and tickets with $49 minimum face value), and pays companies $23, $30 and $40, respectively.

 How to Apply

 Bona fide producers or managers (sorry, no playwrights or agents) may apply to TDF at least eight weeks before the first performance date.

 (1) a cover letter including the producing entity (LLC, LP, etc.) and producers' names

 (2) six copies of the script (please indicate if you require that these copies be returned)

 (3) for musicals or dance performances, include six CDs

 This material is reviewed by selected consultants and members of the TDF Board of Trustees, who then make a recommendation to the full board.